elaforge/karya/doc/quickstart.md

 module's `load` function to 'Local.Instrument.synths'.
 If you use 'App.MidiInst.softsynth' then you don't have to have any explicit patch names.

-- Recompile because you edited stuff: `repl=t bin/mk binaries`
+- Recompile because you edited stuff: `bin/mk binaries`

-- Start `build/opt/logview` in the background, and the app `build/opt/seq` from one terminal, and the REPL `build/opt/repl` from another.
+- Recompile and start `build/opt/logview` and `build/opt/seq` with the
+`bin/opt` shell script.  `bin/run build/opt/repl` to compile and run the REPL in another terminal.

 - The default block has a tempo track, note track, and pitch track.
-Note tracks start with `>`, rename it `>synth-name/patch-name`, where `synth-name` is whatever you named the new synth, and `patch-name` is whatever you want.

-- Type in the REPL: `LInst.alloc "synth-name/patch-name" "loop1" [0]`
+- Type in the REPL: `LInst.add "inst" "synth-name/patch-name" "loop1" [0]`

-    `loop1` should be the name of one of the internal MIDI devices you created, or its alias if you configured one in 'Local.Config'.
-This allocates MIDI channel 0 on loop1 to that instrument.
-You can see allocation with `LInst.configs`.
+    `loop1` should be the name of one of the internal MIDI devices you created, or its alias if you configured one in 'Local.Config'.  `synth-name` is whatever you named the new synth in its config, and `patch-name` is whatever you want.
+`inst` is the name of the new instrument, which is why the note track title is `>inst`.
+It will be allocated MIDI channel 0 on loop1, so your DAW or MIDI device should be set up to receive it.
+You can see the instrument config with `LInst.configs`.

+- Rename the note track from `>` to `>inst`.

 - Click in the note track to set the selection, and turn on edit mode with `^[` and kbd entry with `^]`.
 The edit box should turn red and get a `K`.
 If you